apitoolkit/apitoolkit-landing/docs/onboarding/index.md

 </tr> -->
 <tr>
 <td class="font-bold border">Get Started</td>
-<td>The onboarding checklist that reminds you of all you need to integrate APItoolkit into your API for monitoring to begin.</td>
+<td>The onboarding checklist that reminds you of all you need to integrate APItoolkit into your API and begin monitoring requests.</td>
 </tr>
 <tr>
 <td class="font-bold border">Dashboard</td>